Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Shape

-Cushion cut diamonds have been around for a couple of centuries.
-However, this beautiful shape is increasingly becoming more popular because of innovation in cutting methods.
+Cushion cut diamonds have existed for a couple of centuries.
+However, this beautiful shape is becoming increasingly popular due to innovation in cutting methods.

 Shape Types